-Revered since earlier times, dandelion herb is one of the most sought-after herbs to enliven your daily meals.
-Almost all the parts of the plant, leaves, flower tops, and root, can be used either for culinary purpose or as a curative remedy for certain medical ailments.
+Dandelion herb, revered since earlier times, is one of the most sought-after herbs to enliven your daily meals.
+Almost all the parts of the plant; leaves, flower tops, and root found use as culinary greens or as a curative remedy for certain medical ailments.

-Botanically, dandelion belongs to the family of Asteraceae; in the genus "Taraxacum", and known scientifically as Taraxacum officinale.
-There are many common names for this herb like priest's crown, Irish daisy, monk's head, blowball and lion's tooth.
+Botanically, Dandelion belongs to the family of Asteraceae; in the genus "Taraxacum," and known scientifically as Taraxacum officinale.
+Some of the common names for this herb are priest's crown, Irish daisy, monk's head, blowball and lion's tooth.

 |Dandelion herb-Taraxacum officinale.